natenka/pyneng-book-en/docs/source/book/15_module_re/match_object.rst

 groups()
 ^^^^^^^^

-The group() method returns a tuple with strings in which the elements are those substrings that fall into the respective groups:
+Method group() returns a tuple with strings in which the elements are those substrings that fall into respective groups:

 .. code:: python